layoutleguane/huepc/README.md

 ### Finding the File to Edit

 Above this readme, you'll find various files and folders that compose the website.
-Clicking on a folder opens it, and clicking on a file opens it in the web-view.
+Clicking on a folder opens it, and click!ing on a file opens it in the web-view.
 The text content is stored in Markdown files, and if you're new to Markdown, refer to the [cheat sheet](https://www.markdownguide.org/cheat-sheet/) for styling options.
 The files you are looking for have the ending ".md", for markdown.

 ### File Structure Overview